Eliteyyy001/Team-CollaborativeWebsite/README.md

 - Review reporting sections designed to display sales, inventory, and performance data.
 - Use these pages as a visual framework for future backend data integration.

+**Cart Page**
+- Add products via the product panel in "Make Sale" page.
+- View cart via link provided near user's name.
+- View cart items within the cart page along with their quanitity, price, and total price.
+- Click "Remove" to delete any unwanted cart items.
+- Click "Update Cart" to be directed back to "Make Sale" page and add new items to cart.

   ## Setup Steps

 **Freshfold Database**